 - The “–downloadassets” flag was introduced with macOS Mojave.
 It supposedly downloads on-demand assets which may be required during installation.
 This is presumably helpful for offline installations, though I’ve never noticed any difference in online or offline installations when using it.
 I wouldn’t bother with it, but add it if you like.

-How to use the macOS 12 Monterey Beta installer
+How to use the macOS Monterey installer

-4) You can now continue to install as you like.
-The installer also allows you to reformat connected drives, and access tools such as Terminal, Startup Disk, and Firmware Password Utility.
+The installer also allows you to reformat connected drives and access tools such as Terminal, Startup Disk, and Firmware Password Utility.

-Your drive can be used to troubleshoot your Mac if it becomes corrupted and can’t boot from its own Recovery partition.
+Remember: back up your data before upgrading to a new OS, particularly a beta one.
+Your installer drive can be used to troubleshoot your Mac if it becomes corrupted and can’t boot from its own Recovery partition.
 Being able to reinstall your operating system or open a Terminal session from the external drive is also extremely useful in a pinch.

 I mainly use these drives to install macOS to multiple computers without having to re-download the installer onto each one, saving time and data.
 If you need any help with the guide, ask your question in the comments below!